Using Microsoft Planner with CodeTwo software

 I receive a non-delivery report for notifications sent by Microsoft Planner when I create/modify a task

-Let us say that your user - Adele V. - receives a non-delivery report (NDR) in OWA when she creates a task in the Planner group - private 2 plan (Fig. 2.).
+Let us say that one of your users, Adele V., receives a non-delivery report (NDR) in OWA when she creates a task in the Planner group - private 2 plan (Fig. 8.).

 This problem is probably caused by incorrect settings of the Office 365 group connected with the Planner group - private 2 plan.

 To verify if your group is configured properly, try sending a normal email from the affected user account to the Office 365 group connected with your plan.
 If you receive a non-delivery report again, this means that the problem is not related to Microsoft Planner.
 You need to check the delivery management settings of your group:

 - Sign in as an admin to your Exchange admin center.

 - Go to recipients > groups, select the Office 365 group connected to your plan and double-click it (or use the pencil button) to edit it.

 - Select delivery management and check the Reject messages from list (Fig. 9.).
 If the list contains the user that receives NDRs (see Fig. 9.) or any other users that are members of this group, you should remove them.
 Otherwise, these users will receive NDRs whenever they send email to this group or create/modify a task in the associated plan in Microsoft Planner.